BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Chitter (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Chitter_Ruby)
-- Technologies Used: Ruby, RSpec, Sinatra, Postgres
+- Technologies Used: Ruby, RSpec, Sinatra, Postgres, CSS, HTML
-- Skills Learnt: ...
+- Skills Learnt:
+  * How to implement a object relational mapper as a database interface
+  * Implementing user sign up, sign in, and authentication using bCrypt

 <a name="Week-3"><br></a>
 ## Week 3 - Ruby Projects - Battle & Rock, Paper, Scissors